 In that latter case, you don’t want to totally reject it or you’ll throw the baby out with the bathwater, which doesn’t help much at all.

-But by offering surprising and entertaining demonstrations – often based on familiar, everyday experiences – then sitting down with you to think through their implications in careful, structured, open-ended modules.
+Rather we offer surprising and entertaining demonstrations – often based on familiar, everyday experiences – then sit down with you to think through their implications in careful, structured, open-ended modules.